livingcomputermuseum/ContrAlto/Contralto/readme.txt

          Shows the CPU L, M and T registers as well as ALU and memory registers.

 General Registers:
          Shows the contents of the 32 R and 32 S registers (in octal).
+		 (The extra 7 sets of R and S registers on 3K CRAM machines are not yet displayed.)

 Reserved Memory:
          Shows the contents of most "well known" memory locations.
 See the